-- Partake in the JCA sponsored sport that is printed on their Letter of Intent or Celebratory Signing Form from the college/ university they will be attending. - A copy of the Letter of Intent or Celebratory Signing Form must be turned in to the Athletic Office and the respective coach at least 2 days before the signing day.
+- Be listed on a JCA roster in one of the above-listed sports printed on their Letter of Intent or Celebratory Signing Form from the college/ university they will be attending. - A copy of the Letter of Intent or Celebratory Signing Form must be turned in to the Athletic Office and the respective coach at least 2 days before the signing day.